(Nearly) Real-world data

 This dataset is designed to facilitate time series analyses, including:

-- Comparing/contrasting results across products, categories, store groupings, or geographies
+Comparing/contrasting results across products, categories or store geographies

 Carbo-Loading